-In 2015, NDE continued the use of analytic scoring rubrics for all grades.
+In 2016, the Nebraska Department of Education (NDE) continued the use of analytic scoring rubrics for grades 4, 8 and 11.
 These rubrics use a 1-4 scale across four domains to define narrative, descriptive, and persuasive writing performance analytically.
-The rubrics define qualities of each score point for each of the four domains; Ideas/Content, Organization, Voice/Word Choice, and Sentence Fluency/Conventions.
+The rubrics define qualities of each score point for each of the four domains: Ideas/Content, Organization, Voice/Word Choice, and Sentence Fluency/Conventions.